elenasacristan/treebooks/README.md

 This page will display the list of users waiting for a book in order.
 Number 1 will be the next user to read the book, number 2 the second and so on.

-If the waiting list is empty the header will say: "You could be next!" and then there will be an alert message saying "There is no one waiting!"
+If the waiting list is empty the header will say: "You could be next!" and also there will be an alert message saying "There is no one waiting!"

 At the bottom of the waiting list there will be two buttons.
 The "Keep looking" button will redirect the user to the all_books.html page and the "Go to Book" will redirect the user to the detail.html page for that book.